Our Savior’s Lutheran Church is home to many ministries:

 Prayer Shawls- Some things in life just make getting through a crisis or illness a little bit easier. . . one of those things is receiving a prayer shawl handmade by one of our OSLC Ladies.
 It is a tangible thing that helps us focus on our prayer time with the Lord, and giving these to someone who is going through a trial lets them know they are prayed over by those in the church, and they are not alone.
 If you know of a person who is sick, or experiencing a life changing crisis and your not sure what to do, stop by the church for a prayer shawl.
 You will find them on the Shawl Tree as you enter our sanctuary.
 It makes a very thoughtful and sincere gift for a person who is suffering and could use the comfort and connection to a church body that takes prayer seriously.

-We are currently involved in a few mission opportunities that serve people beyond the continental United States, such as the Northeastern Minnesota Synod’s Honduras Ministry, the “Mission Jamaica” team comprised of various churches that join together for annual trips to build houses and work at an orphanage, and even Teller Brevig Mission in Alaska.
+We are currently involved in a few mission opportunities that serve people beyond the continental United States, such as the Northeastern Minnesota Synod’s Honduras Ministry, the “Mission Jamaica” team comprised of various churches that join together for annual trips to build houses and work at an orphanage.
 Many people in our congregation can fill you in on opportunities and projects.
-In January of this year we had 22 congregants travel to Jamaica to serve children and families, and this October Pastor Erik will travel to Honduras to assist in teaching new Lutheran pastors.
+In January of 2020 we had 22 congregants travel to Jamaica to serve children and families.

-To serve our local community, WELCA and the men in our congregation join forces to serve people by gathering food for the area food shelf, we hold 25 Cent clothing sales for the community, and give to Salvation Army, Bill’s House, and Quad Cities Food Shelf.
+To serve our local community, WELCA and various congregants serve people by gathering food for the area food shelf, we hold an annual clothing sale for the community (proceeds go back out to various non-profit agencies in this community), and we give to Salvation Army, two local shelter/transition homes, Lutheran Social Services, United Way and Quad Cities Food Shelf.
 We also create Thanksgiving and Christmas Baskets full of food for gifts to several families during both holidays.
-When particular needs arise we adjust and find new ways to give back to our families right here in the Quad Cities area and greater Iron Range.
+When particular needs arise we find ways to give back to our families right here in the Quad Cities area and the greater Iron Range, as well as for natural disasters and war refugees worldwide.
 Loving our neighbors and serving others is an important part of life at OSLC, and there are many ways to get involved.